Sumedh Singh Saini: Career

-His activities in corruption investigations have won praise, in particular a 2002 case that involved the Punjab Public Service Commission and various High Court judges.
+His activities in corruption investigations have won praise, in particular a 2002 case that involved the Punjab Public Service Commissioner and various High Court judges.

 Saini was transferred from his post as DGP in October 2015, allegedly after pressure was put on the state government by the Government of India.
 He became chairman of the Police Housing Corporation, and his successor as DGP was announced as being Suresh Arora.
 Concern had been expressed about the police reaction to anti-desecration protests at the village of Behbal Kalan, in Faridkot district, which had led to the deaths of two protestors and left several others injured.